linyzeng/linux-monitor-go/README.md

 make them public

-The reason of my choice for Go, is simple, I wanted a single binary and able to use a single configuration file
+The reason of my choice for Go, is simple, I wanted a single binary and able to use a single configuration file.
+A side effect is you could use this code as a nagios-plugin framework without to have re-investing the wheel :)

 ### Single configuration
 An other thing was configure the flags in a single file, my choice is yaml.
 The reason